 Secondary glaucoma in cats is a more common type, as it happens because of another underlying health or eye condition.
 This type often occurs later in life and can progress rapidly depending on the cause.
 Common factors include:

 Uveitis.
-A painful inflammation of the middle layer of the eye.
-Uveitis causes swelling and protein buildup, which can result in the obstruction of the eye’s drainage angle.
+Uveitis is the painful inflammation of the middle layer of the eye.
+This results in swelling and protein buildup, which can result in the obstruction of the eye’s drainage angle.

 Lens Dislocation.
 The lens, which is held together by zonules, can shift forward or backward, causing problems with the outflow of fluid.